Performance agreements & assessments

 What is the purpose of performance agreements?

-- documenting high level outcomes being sought by a responsible authority/ies with respect to Government priorities, policies and key reform themes
+- documenting high level outcomes being sought by a responsible authority (Minister/s and Board Chair (if applicable)) with respect to Government priorities, policies and key reform themes

-- promoting a shared understanding between a responsible authority, a CEO and the Public Sector Commissioner (as employer) about whole of sector outcomes expected to be achieved over a specified period.
+- promoting a shared understanding between a responsible authority (Minister/s and Board Chair (if applicable), a CEO and the Public Sector Commissioner (as employer) about whole of sector outcomes expected to be achieved over a specified period.

 Relationship to legislation

 The CEO performance agreement is a statutory requirement of section 47 of the Public Sector Management Act 1994 (PSM Act), to be prepared following the appointment of a CEO to the public sector.
 A performance agreement is required for all CEOs appointed under section 45 of the PSM Act, and is to be completed for each financial year (or calendar year for managing directors of the state training providers).